The Warrentinna Goldfield

 A total 3367 ounces of gold is reported to have been extracted to fuel the gold fever.

 In commemoration, his name may have been recorded on the nearby road.
-The adit is still visible unlike most of the numberous prospectings in the area.
+The adit is still visible unlike most of the numerous prospectings in the area.

 When walking around look at the quartz rocks.
-Who knows thare may be a tell-tale glister winking the promise of the riches below.
+Who knows there may be a tell-tale glister winking the promise of the riches below.